brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 </td></tr>
 </table>

 If the null reflection is consteval-only, we have to immediate-escalate *any* initialization of a `std::meta::info` object.
 This leads to the interesting consequence that reflections being consteval-only _implies_ the existence of a consteval-only type, but a different form than what is in the standard today.
 This form does not follow pointer, reference, function, or even union edges.
-But you probably need type-checking in order to reject all the initializations you nee dto.
+But you probably need type-checking in order to reject all the initializations you need to.

 If the null reflection is _not_ consteval-only, we have to immediate-escalate any creation of a reflection (e.g. a `$reflect-expression$`) — which is analogous in treatment to how we handle immediate functions today.
 Indeed, a null reflection value is to a reflection value what a null pointer is to a pointer to an immediate function.
 The analogous example for immediate functions would be: